rajabia/Adversarial-Images-Against-Super-Resolution-Convolutional-Neural-Networks-SRCNNs-for-Free/README.md

 python RobustCNN.py --scale [2 or 4] --filter [blockaverage,bluring,medianBlur,bilateralFilter,None]

 Note that the CNNs are trained on ImageNet dataset.
 We selected 1000 of images randomly.
-If you want to select other set of random images in the code, run Selecting_Candidate_Images function first.
+If you want to select other set of random images in the code, download ImageNet data set and then uncomment Selecting_Candidate_Images() function first.
+Also you need to provide the address of ImageNet directory (e.g., --imagenet_dir ./data/Imagenet).

 We downloaded robust CNNs from [robustness github](https://github.com/MadryLab/robustness)